Read This First

 Prompt 3: Based on the previous structured table, write up short, insightful, and colorful essays on the potential value and potential dangers of each emotion.

-The central claim is this: Empathy, the ability to understand and share the feelings of another, is a cornerstone of human connection and social harmony.
+In plain terms: Empathy, the ability to understand and share the feelings of another, is a cornerstone of human connection and social harmony.

 - Empathy: Empathy, the ability to understand and share the feelings of another, is a cornerstone of human connection and social harmony.